The 10 Best Mechanical Keyboard Switches of 2025

 6. Best Budget Clicky Switch

 For a more budget-friendly clicky option, we recommend the Kailh Box White V2 switches.
 These switches are noticeably lighter-feeling than many clicky switches, including the Kailh Box Jade ones above.
-They offer up a crisp actuation with solid tactile feedback, and like other box design models, they have a dustproof perimeter stem that adds a bit of overall typing stability.
+They offer crisp actuation with solid tactile feedback, and, like other box design models, they have a dustproof perimeter stem that adds a bit of overall typing stability.

 Their typically long spring length also lends a more active and responsive feeling to the return travel.
-Altogether, these switches are a great choice if you admire the clicky sound profile but are looking to steer clear of the heavier feeling most clicky switches are known for.
-They come pre-lubed from the factory as well, so it isn't necessary to open them up and lube them yourself if you'd prefer not to.
+Altogether, these switches are a great choice if you appreciate the clicky sound profile but want to avoid the heavier feel that most clicky switches are known for.
+They come pre-lubed from the factory, so it isn't necessary to open them up and lube them yourself if you prefer not to.

 7. Best Switch For Gaming